In compiling our recommendations for the best short-game training aids, we realized something startling.

-Instead of showcasing short game training aids that try to teach you how to hold a hinged wrist (or some other specific technique), this post highlights some basic resources and equipment that will help support your short game practice sessions.
+Instead of showcasing short-game training aids that try to teach you how to hold a hinged wrist (or some other specific technique), this post highlights some essential resources and equipment that will help support your short-game practice sessions.

-Our best advice about improving your short game is learn the basics and then do everything you can to get out there and practice.
-Make your practices focused, convenient and fun.
+Our best advice about improving your short game is to learn the basics.
+And then do everything you can to get out there and practice.
+Make your practices focused, convenient, and fun.

 - We will cover the best putting aids in a future post

 - All highlighted aids have full review posts dedicated to them.
-To read those reviews just click on the section title or product item name (printed in blue font)
+To read those reviews, click on the section title or product item name (printed in blue font)

 Best Short Game Training Aids: Best Short Game Books